GooMiHo/let-it-brie/README.md

   * `sortChoice` keeps track of which sort is turned on, if any.
 It determines how the list is sorted.

-* **Local storage** is used to store `book`, the most recently viewed book.
-If the user clicks on a hyperlink leaving the app site, the book info is stored.
-Upon hitting the back button, the data is retrieved from local storage and used to repopulate the page.

-## Notes

-..
+* **Local storage** is used to store `cart`, the customers current, unsubmitted order.
+This allows a user, even one whose not signed in,to be able to return to the site later without loosing what they had already put in their cart.